Connor-Schulz/Connor-Schulz.github.io/README.md

 Although there were goals that are more tech-focused, such as honing my backend skills with Python and JavaScript, I wanted to make sure I was getting a wide coverage and that all of my focus was not all in one area.

 #### The final list of goals are:
-✅ 1. **Get comfortable and familiar with my role as a software engineer in a team setting.** This goal is obtained by becoming comfortable working with my team and other co-workers that I interact with often, as well as knowing who to approach for a specific question.
+✅ 1. **Get comfortable and familiar with my role as a software engineer in a team setting.** This goal is obtained by becoming comfortable working with my team and other co-workers that I interact with often, as well as knowing who to approach for a specific question. <br>
-✅ 2. **Become independent and familiar with handling a large variety of JIRA tickets** This goal is obtained by learning how to do all of the common ticket variants that frequented my team's board independently, including various types of site builds and experiments.
+✅ 2. **Become independent and familiar with handling a large variety of JIRA tickets** This goal is obtained by learning how to do all of the common ticket variants that frequented my team's board independently, including various types of site builds and experiments. <br>
 ✅ 3. **Be able to run a release.** This goal is the most difficult and I wasn't sure if I'd reach it by the end of the term given how ambitious it is.
-It was obtained by learning the release process and gaining the trust to be able to run a release independently.
+It was obtained by learning the release process and gaining the trust to be able to run a release independently. <br>

 ## 📃 Job Description